armbian/build/documentation/H3_mini_faq.md

 ***Known issues with 5.05***

-- Booting from NAND on OPi Plus currently not supported
+- Booting from eMMC on OPi Plus currently not supported

 ***Important to know***